-With the company’s solid foundation as a traditional energy play and its aggressive expansion into the renewable energy sector, Chevron stock is one worth considering.
+With the company’s solid foundation as a traditional energy play and its aggressive expansion into the renewable energy space, Chevron stock is one worth considering.

 4. NextEra Energy Inc (NYSE: NEE)

 NextEra Energy may not be a household name, but it powers more households than any other publicly traded utility company in the world, making it a key player in the energy market.
 The company owns names like Florida Power and Light and Gulf Power Company, providing electricity to 5.5 million and 394,772 customers respectively.
 These are just two of the company’s several utility provider subsidiaries that serve customers from big cities to rural towns.
 The company’s role in energy infrastructure is jaw dropping.

-NextEra Energy has also stayed far ahead of its competitors when it comes to the clean energy trend.
-Due to the company’s early adoption and massive investments in clean energy, it’s currently the largest generator of solar and wind energy in the world.
+NextEra Energy has also stayed far ahead of its competitors when it comes to the green energy trend.
+Due to the company’s early adoption and massive investments in clean energy infrastructure, it’s currently the largest generator of wind and solar energy in the world.
 If you’re looking for quality green energy opportunities, you’ve certainly found one here.

-Impressively, while NextEra Energy is among the 10 largest energy companies in the world, it is the only company that can claim that title which also isn’t involved in the traditional crude oil and gas industry — yet another source of validation that the company is doing incredibly valuable work.
+Impressively, while NextEra Energy is among the 10 largest energy companies in the world, it is the only company that can claim that title which isn’t also involved in the traditional oil and gas industry — yet another source of validation that the company is doing incredibly valuable work.

-Finally, NextEra Energy is one of few energy companies that are shielded from COVID-19 and other economic headwinds.
+Finally, the company is one of few energy plays that are shielded from COVID-19 and other economic headwinds.
 As a utility company without reliance on oil, it has a unique advantage.
 Whether consumers are staying home or venturing out, they are consuming power.
 In fact, NextEra Energy’s management has made multiple statements suggesting that if the company doesn’t produce earnings at the high end of its guidance, it will be upset.
 As a result of this strength, it is one of the few energy stocks that is trading well above pre-pandemic highs.

-While Next Energy’s dividend yield is relatively low compared to other energy stocks, the company has continued to pay dividends to investors throughout its history, even throughout the COVID-19 pandemic.
-Moreover, the continued investments the company is making into clean energy infrastructure are likely far more valuable than a stronger current dividend yield.
+While Next Energy’s dividend yield is relatively low compared to other energy stocks, the company has continued to pay dividends to investors throughout its history, even throughout the COVID-19 crisis.
+Moreover, the continued investments the company is making into clean power infrastructure are likely far more valuable than a stronger current dividend yield.